2009 United States missile strikes in Yemen: Al-Majalah

 The strike on al-Majalah was described by a military official as a "JSOC operation with borrowed Navy subs, borrowed Marine Corps, Air Force and Navy surveillance aircraft and close coordination with CIA and DIA on the ground in Yemen.
-Counting the crew of the sub we’re talking 350–400 [people] in the loop."
+Counting the crew of the sub we're talking 350–400 [people] in the loop."
 Johnson recalled viewing live surveillance footage of militants running drills at the targeted training facility.
 Several other American officials who viewed the surveillance corroborated the claim.

-At 6:00 a.m. local time on December 17, as many as five BGM-109D Tomahawk missiles were launched by a US submarine off the coast of Yemen at al-Majalah, hitting a rugged area on the edge of the village.
-US surveillance captured the destruction of the training camp along with the deaths of the previously seen militants.
+Soon after the operation was authorized, a coded message was sent out to US vessels in the Arabian Sea.
+At 6:00 a.m. local time on December 17, as many as five BGM-109D Tomahawk missiles were launched by a US submarine at al-Majalah, hitting a rugged area on the edge of the village.
+Surveillance footage captured the destruction of the training camp along with the deaths of the previously seen militants.
 However, in addition to the camp, the bombings also encompassed two nearby settlements of civilian huts meters away, totaling 30 homes occupied by sleeping Bedouins.
-US officials questioned by Dexter Filkins of The New Yorker exclusively recalled seeing a training camp through the surveillance footage.
-He concluded that "the cameras missed the women and children."
+American officials interviewed by Dexter Filkins of The New Yorker had "seemed genuinely perplexed" by the civilian casualties, exclusively recalling a training camp at the settlement through the surveillance footage.
+Filkins concluded that "the cameras missed the women and children".

-According to a Yemeni official, JSOC was supposed to strike a single encampment belonging to the militants but had targeted all encampments in the area, possibly due to faulty intelligence from Yemen.
-The specific Tomahawk model used in the attack is intentionally designed for dispersing numerous cluster munitions over a wide region.
-Accounting for the 166 BLU-97A/B Combined Effects cluster bombs which are loaded in one missile, as many as 830 bomblets were estimated to have struck al-Majalah in a 1.5 kilometer radius.
-Additionally, the bomblets carried nearly 200 pieces of metal shrapnel and spray out burning zirconium, which disperses an incendiary.
+According to a Yemeni official, JSOC was supposed to strike a single encampment belonging to the militants but had targeted all settlements in the area, possibly due to faulty information from Yemeni intelligence services.
+The specific Tomahawk model used in the attack was intentionally designed for dispersing numerous cluster munitions over a wide region.
+Accounting for the 166 BLU-97A/B Combined Effects submunitions loaded in one missile, as many as 830 bomblets were estimated to have struck al-Majalah.
+Each bomblet carries nearly 200 pieces of shrapnel and contains an incendiary intended to ignite flammable materials in the area.
 Of the 30 huts in the vicinity of the attack, 12 were completely destroyed while the rest were severely burned.